MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 ```
 -->

-The `CreateLuisRecognizer()` method first verifies the required values exist in the configuration file (appsettings.json) and if so creates a new `LuisAdaptiveRecognizer` named `Recognizer`.
+The `CreateLuisRecognizer()` method first verifies the required values exist in the configuration file (appsettings.json) and if so, creates a new `LuisAdaptiveRecognizer` named `Recognizer`.
 Your LUIS recognizer is now ready.

 [!code-csharp[PropertyAssignment](~/../botbuilder-samples/samples/csharp_dotnetcore/adaptive-dialog/05.interruptions-bot/Dialogs/RootDialog/RootDialog.cs?range=99-112)]